Amazon unveils music matching service rivaling Apple's

-Amazon.com Inc (AMZN.O) announced a scan-and-match digital music service on Tuesday, stepping up competition with Apple Inc's (AAPL.O) iTunes.
+Amazon.com Inc announced a scan-and-match digital music service on Tuesday, stepping up competition with Apple Inc's iTunes.

 The new service will find music files on users' computers, create matching versions of those songs and store them in the cloud, Amazon said.